[3.8] Wallach's Hierophant Freezing Pulse Totems (Uber Elder Update)

 Queen of Despair

-Passive tree progression here will be hitting the final jewel socket, grabbing Nimbleness and then picking up the Written in Blood wheel on our way towards the Shadow starting area.
+Passive tree progression here will be hitting the final jewel socket (again, unless you are league starting, in which case come back for this once you have your Clear Mind jewel), grabbing Nimbleness and then picking up the Written in Blood wheel on our way towards the Shadow starting area.

 Skill point quests in Act 8 that should be completed: